-The College and Career Readiness Division has the responsibility of administering Robeson Community College's C&CR programs which include Adult Basic Education, Adult High School, Adult Basic Education Transitions, English as a Second Language, Family Literacy, and High School Equivalency.
-The purpose of these programs is to identify, enroll, and guide eligible adults toward satisfying literacy needs and hopefully achieving a high school diploma or its equivalent.
-Students having a high school diploma or its equivalent and report competencies needed are eligible to enroll in the program.
+The College and Career Readiness Division has the responsibility of administering the following programs: Adult Basic Education, Adult High School, Adult Basic Education Transitions, English as a Second Language, Family Literacy, and High School Equivalency.
+The purpose of these programs is to identify, enroll, and guide eligible adults toward satisfying literacy needs and achieving a high school diploma or its equivalent as appropriate.
+Students having a high school diploma or its equivalent needing to increase their proficiencies in mathematics and language arts are also eligible to enroll in any applicable program.

-Registration is free for all adults who have not completed high school.
-Textbooks are provided by the college and instructional materials used have been prepared with emphasis on individual needs and interests.
+Registration is free for all prospective students.
+Textbooks are provided by the college, and instructional materials used have been prepared with an emphasis on individual needs and interests.

-All adults 18 years or older are eligible to enroll in our basic education program.
-Minors, 16-17 years of age, under special circumstances, may enroll with permission from the public school superintendent and college president.
+All adults 18 years or older are eligible to enroll in our basic education programs.
+Minors, 16-17 years of age, under special circumstances, may enroll with permission from the public school superintendent.